 Understanding Incorporation

-Incorporation is the legal process of establishing a corporation that is treated as a distinct legal entity from its owners.
-This involves several legal and administrative steps, such as selecting a business name, submitting the necessary documents to the government, and creating the corporate structure.
+Incorporation is the process of creating a corporation that is a separate legal entity from its owners.
+Incorporation means following the rules set out in the Business Corporations Act, which governs the formation and management of business corporations.
+This involves several legal and administrative steps, such as choosing a business name, filing the necessary documents with the government, creating the corporate structure and maintaining it.

 The Role of a Lawyer in Incorporation